 Non-residential Children’s Program

-The Non-Residential Children’s Program now provides two weekly groups that serve both mothers and children simultaneously.
-One of these groups serves the children of the Spanish speaking support group in Kingston.
-These non-residential groups target many of the goals described for the residential groups above.
+The Non-Residential Program now provides two weekly groups that serve both adults and their children simultaneously.
+One of the groups serves the children of the Spanish speaking support group in Kingston.
+Our non-residential children’s groups target many of the goals described for the residential program groups.
 Knowledgeable child care staff work to provide a safe environment for children to freely express themselves.
 A family style meal, modeling positive communication and safe interactions takes place at each group.
-Individual time with the staff as needed to give them an opportunity to express their feelings about the abuse they have witnessed and/or endured.
-Referrals are made to outside agencies when added help is needed.
-Staff observed that children who regularly attended the groups were more comfortable to express themselves and in general, happier.
-These groups include an evening meal where comfortable dinner conversation is modeled and encouraged.
+Individual time with the staff, as needed to offer an opportunity to express feelings about the abuse the children have witnessed and/or endured, is offered whenever possible.
+Referrals are made to outside agencies when additional services are assessed to be needed.

 Overall, there was a significant increase in the number of individuals utilizing Family’s Non- Residential Domestic Violence Services.